jackokring/hugo-a-gogo/content/works/lua-audio.md

 2. `Volume` between 0 and 1 for the next level of control of stimulation.
 3. `Frequency` with 0 being a 440Hz and +1/-1 going up and down one semitone.
 4. `Filter` also a frequency using the same note scaling.
-5. `Resonance` this one might be more involved.
-6. `Vol.drift` in 6dB per 100% length.
+5. `Vol.drift` in 6dB per 100% length.
-7. `Freq.drift` in semitones per 100% length.
+6. `Freq.drift` in semitones per 100% length.
-8. `Filt.drift` also in semitones per 100% length.
+7. `Filt.drift` also in semitones per 100% length.
-9. `Res.drift` more involved, yes but of the 100% kind.
-10. `Mod.volume` well parameter 10 kind of starts as parameter 2 of a modulator.
+8. `Mod.volume` well parameter 8 kind of starts as parameter 2 of a modulator.

 This then makes for an easy as many as needed with a 1 second beep for no parameters, and all modulators starting off with parameter clone, but zero volume.
 So the 10th parameter just applies some frequency matched PM modulation, with cloned parameters from the carrier oscillation.

 It's sounds like an idea.
+Well, more than an idea.
+The C code is written.
+The `test.raw` file has been made.
+So upto 19 parameters, and some sensible max length of 16 seconds.
+Next up is a Lua wrapper.

+I decided on just a single pole filter with exponential FM, so that tremolo would be easy.
+It does however cause a detune based on the modulation.
+This could be stopped by using phase modulation, but spectrally that would be brighter.
+I also think the frequency dependence to modulation, while not to the filter cut off is more interesting, and more natural instrument baffle sounding.
+Also sightly easier, and what's to stop `audio-too`?

 ```text
      _            _                  _